AxC1271/ClockCrossing/README.md

 **Already know CDC?** Jump to:
 - [Gray Code Counters](./gray-code/) - Advanced pointer synchronization
 - [MUX Synchronizer](./mux-recirc/) - High-performance alternatives

 ---

-## 🎯 Why I Built This

-After designing a RISC-V processor and working on multi-clock systems, I realized CDC is one of those topics that's:
-- Critical for real chip design
-- Poorly explained in most textbooks
-- **Impossible to fully validate in simulation**

-So I created Clock Crossing as both a learning tool for myself and a resource for anyone else navigating the wild world of asynchronous design.

-**Future plans:** I'm working on a [Tiny Tapeout](link) submission to validate some of these synchronizers on actual silicon—because you can't truly test metastability in simulation!

----